mini-kep/documentation/docs/custom_api.md

 Overview
 ========
-Custom API is a simplified interface for end-user queries from database.
+Custom API is a simplified interface for end-user database queries.
 It uses long URL with slashes and no other parameters.
+Custom API design originally discussed at [this issue](https://github.com/mini-kep/frontend-app/issues/8).

 Сustom API is intended for: